ucrbioinfo/MSTmap/README.md

-# MSTmap
+# MSTmap C++
-A software tool that builds genetic linkage maps efficiently and accurately
+A software tool that builds genetic linkage maps efficiently and accurately.

+This repository is for the C++ executable version of MSTmap.
+For the Python library, refer to https://github.com/ucrbioinfo/MSTmap-Python

+For the R package, see https://rdrr.io/cran/ASMap/man/mstmap.cross.html

-If you have CONDA: type ``conda install mstmap`` to download the executable
+If you have CONDA: type ``conda install mstmap`` to download the executable.

-If you want the Python library: type `pip install mstmap` and refer to https://github.com/ucrbioinfo/MSTmap-Python

 To download the source code, type ``git clone https://github.com/ucrbioinfo/MSTmap``